diegoami/Diplado/README.md

 ## Branching Policy

-On Master there should be changes which do not break compatibility with 4.3+ Stem for 1.174 On Develop and possibly other release branches should go breaking changes, to be named differently (Diplomacy 5.0 if I can pull it off, or some other name)
+On **master** there should be changes which do not break compatibility with 4.3+ Steam for 1.174.

+The branch **somebody_ver** at the moment tracks the official version of this mod, maintained by Somebody.

+On **develop** and possibly other release branches there might be changes that will break downward compatibility with the official version.